Xarfo/Assorted-Notes-fsw16-Template.md/Authentication-I.md

 Rule number one: Do not store password in plain text.
 There are mainly two ways of storing passwords:
   * Encryption:
-    * Two way function that is reversible, meaninig it can be decrypted to      get the orginal string if you have the key.
+     Two way function that is reversible, meaninig it can be decrypted to      get the orginal string if you have the key.
 The first step is the
       `plain text + private key = encrypted password` `encrypted + key = original password`
+  * Hashes:
+     One step function that is irreversible `parameters + input = hash`
+  * Key Derivation Functions:
+     `[hash] + [time] = [Key Derivation Function]`

+### Password Strength

+The length of the password alone does not suffice, passwords must also be sufficiently complex.

 ### Bcrypt